verus-lang/verus/source/docs/guide/src/opaque.md

 One possible cause for verification timeouts is unfolding a function definition that is especially complex, or contains problematic quantifiers.

-To alleviate this, you can use `opaque` to hide the body of the function from the verifier.
-You can then use `reveal` to selectively reveal the body of the function in places where you want the verifier to unfold its definition.
+To prevent automatic unfolding, you can use `opaque` to hide the body of the function from the verifier.
+You can then use `reveal` to selectively "reveal" the body of the function in places where you want the verifier to unfold its definition.

 Here's a small example of how to use `opaque` and `reveal`: